MetaSLAM/metaslam.github.io/index.md

 # About MetaSLAM

 MetaSLAM is a collective intelligence framework for multi-agent systems under large-scale and long-term opeartion, which includes the current cutting-edge **localization**, **mapping**, **exploration** approaches.
-MetaSLAM is also a joint non-profit organization to leverage the top researchers within **field robotics** domain, and extending the current boundaries of real-world robotic research.
+MetaSLAM is also a joint organization to leverage the top researchers within **field robotics** domain, and extending the current boundaries for real-world robotic applications.
 <!-- We are combined with the top-researchers abround the world, [Carnegie Mellon University](https://www.cmu.edu/),  -->

 ## Our Mission